wasiflatifhussain/bookswap-microservices-based-marketplace-for-readers/swap-service/README.md

 - Called when a user proposes a swap
 - Implementation sequence:
-    1. Validates both books through the Catalog Service (GET book A and book B)
+    1. Fetch and validate both books through the Catalog Service (GET book A and book B) and ensure they are AVAILABLE.
-        - Ensures that both books are "AVAILABLE"
+    2. Call Catalog Service to reserve the requester's book (Book A).
-    2. Calls Catalog Service to reserve the requester's book (Book A)
+    3. Persist the swap row in the Swap DB with status PENDING (snapshot pricing is stored).
-    3. Uses the returned book data to build a WalletMutationRequest and calls Wallet Service /reserve
+    4. Call Wallet Service to reserve the requester's funds using the saved swapId (idempotent by userId+swapId).
-    4. Stores the swap record in its own database with status PENDING
+        - If the Wallet reservation fails, the service performs best-effort rollback: unreserve the Catalog reservation and delete the swap row.
-    5. Publishes a SWAP_CREATED event to Kafka for the Notification Service to consume
+    5. Publish a `SWAP_CREATED` event to Kafka (outbox) for downstream notification processing.

 **Transaction Handling**: While the local database operations are protected by `@Transactional`, external API calls are not covered by this mechanism.
 If any external API call fails during the create swap process, the service performs